puffproject/docs/README.md

 * Create at least two test user accounts.
 They will automatically be added to the `Users` group.
 You'll want to add at least one use to the `Administrators` group to test.
 You will need to reset their passwords once created.
 * You can optionally add the `sys` role to a user to test system-secured endpoints.
 * View the account page of a test user at http://localhost:8180/auth/realms/puff/account/.
 * If you have already generated a secret for both `user-auth` and `puff-service-acc` skip this step.
 Otherwise, navigate to the admin portal from http://localhost:8180/auth/admin and log in.
 Once logged in, navigate to `Clients > user-auth > Credentials` and click `Regenerate Secret`.
-Repeat this for `Clients > puff-service-acc`.
+Repeat this for `Clients > puff-service-acc`, replacing the new secrets in your `application-local.yml` files as needed.
 * Generate an authentication token by making the following curl call **replacing TEST_USER_USERNAME**, **TEST_USER_PASSWORD** and **USER_AUTH_CLIENT_SECRET** with the credentials for the test accounts you created and the client-secret for user-auth.
 ```shell
 curl -X POST 'http://localhost:8180/auth/realms/puff/protocol/openid-connect/token' \